coverclock/com-diag-hazer/README.md

 * TXT - Text Transmission (NMEA 0183 Version 4.10 p.
 124)
 * VTG - Course Over Ground & Ground Speed (NMEA 0183 Version 4.10 p.
 127)

-Hazer treats the following proprietary NMEA-format sentences as special cases.
+Hazer treats the following proprietary NMEA-style sentences as special cases.

 * PMTK - emitted and/or accepted by some GTop/MTK devices.
 * PUBX - emitted and/or accepted by some u-blox devices.